Description

 'Maximum drawdown is defined as the peak-to-trough decline of an investment during a specific period.
 It is usually quoted as a percentage of the peak value.
 The maximum drawdown can be calculated based on absolute returns, in order to identify strategies that suffer less during market downturns, such as low-volatility strategies.
 However, the maximum drawdown can also be calculated based on returns relative to a benchmark index, for identifying strategies that show steady outperformance over time.'

-• Looking at the maximum DrawDown of -22.9 days in the last 5 years of Hedge Strategy 2x Leverage, we see it is relatively lower, thus worse in comparison to the benchmark AGG (-18.4 days)
+• The maximum reduction from previous high over 5 years of Hedge Strategy 2x Leverage is -22.9 days, which is lower, thus worse compared to the benchmark AGG (-18.4 days) in the same period.

-• Compared with AGG (-17.2 days) in the period of the last 3 years, the maximum DrawDown of -22.9 days is lower, thus worse.
+• Compared with AGG (-17.2 days) in the period of the last 3 years, the maximum reduction from previous high of -22.9 days is lower, thus worse.

 MaxDuration: